-Students must make ongoing progress toward their degree to qualify for Financial Aid.
-The three components for successfully making progress toward earning the degrees are GPA, Pass Rate, and Time Frame.
-The student must meet the college's 2.00 GPA each semester.
-Also, students must pass 67% of all attempted classes to meet the Pass Rate requirement.
-The Department of Education states the Time Frame Component is 150% of the program length.
+Federal Regulations require all college students to maintain satisfactory academic progress toward receiving a degree to continue to have eligibility for Title IV financial aid funding.
+The student must maintain the college's 2.00 cumulative GPA each semester; pass 67% of all attempted classes to meet the Federal Pass Rate requirement; and complete the program in 150% of program length.
 Students who exceed this will no longer be able to receive Financial Aid.
-The Associate of Arts time frame is 93 hours and the Associate of Applied Science is 90 hours.
+The Associate of Arts 150%-time frame is 93 hours, and the Associate of Applied Science is 90 hours.
 The progress for all components will be reviewed at the end of each semester.
-Refer to the Financial Aid Handbook, found on the college website at www.guptoncollege.edu, for further explanation.
+Refer to the Financial Aid Handbook, found on the college website at www.guptoncollege.edu, for further explanation or contact the financial aid office.